 Lodge your application in person at the registry counter of the Magistrates Court.

-You may be sent letters or emails about your application so if you're concerned about privacy, provide a postal or email address that nobody else can access.
+You could be sent letters or emails about your application so if you're concerned about privacy, provide a postal or email address that nobody else can access.

 What happens next

-Usually a magistrate can decide your application based on the documents you provide and you will not have to attend a hearing.
+Usually a magistrate can decide your application based on the documents you provide and you won't have to attend a hearing.

 If you do need to attend a hearing the court will notify you of the time and date.
 The hearing must be held in private unless you consent to a public hearing or the magistrate decides it should be public.